SaiSindhu4050/IOTFinal_project/README.md

 │
 ├── README.md                            # Project documentation
 ```
+# How to Run
+- Upload Weather_station_apr23a.ino to the Arduino
+- Start MQTT.py to send sensor data via MQTT
+- Run Influx.py to write data into InfluxDB
+- Open Grafana → Navigate to Data Sources → Connect to InfluxDB → Build dashboards
+- Visualize real-time weather data activity
+- Open VS code give the ML python scripts to create the visualizations
 # 🐬 MySQL Container Setup (Windows)
 - To set up a local MySQL container with Docker:
 - 📁 Step-by-Step